serbancicortas/serbancicortas.github.io/_pages/about.md

 I am a 5th year PhD student in the [Mathematics Department](https://www.math.princeton.edu/) at Princeton University.
 My advisor is [Igor Rodnianski](https://www.math.princeton.edu/people/igor-rodnianski).

 My research interests are partial differential equations, general relativity, and nonlinear wave equations.
-I am currently working on self similar solutions of the Einstein vacuum equations.
-I am also interested in the weak cosmic censorship conjecture and examples of naked singularities.
+My research focuses on the dynamics of cosmological spacetimes, addressing questions such as scattering and singularity formation.
+Additionally, I am working on problems motivated by the weak cosmic censorship conjecture and the existence of naked singularities.

 ### I am currently on the postdoc job market.